ChristosG0/MasterThesis_ML-voice-prediction-of-heart-diseases_public/README.md

 # MasterThesis_ML-voice-prediction-of-heart-diseases_public
 This is a public repo for my MSc thesis.
 Due to confidentiality issues, I am not allowed to upload all my code.
 Therefore, I have included parts of it to exhibit part of my work.

 features: contains all the names of the features extracted from the voice samples of the patients.
-These features were investigate in terms of correlations with the subjective health states indicated by the patients.
+These features were investigated in terms of correlations with the subjective health states indicated by the patients.

 metrics: determination the metrics based on which the machine learning prediction were measured